sequra/s3logsbeat/README.md

 * Supported S3 log parsers: ALB, CloudFront
 * Extra fields based on S3 key
 * Delayed shutdown based on timout and pending messages to be acked by outputs
+* Limited amount of resources: ~20MB RAM in my tests

 However, it has some use cases not supported yet:
 * S3 objects already present on bucket when S3 event notifications is activated are not processed